dodoplugins/.github/README.md

-# Plugin integrations for DodoIS
+# .github

+The file `/profile/README.md` contains a readme text for the dodopulgins organization.